ON THIS PAGE

 See Also

-All properties of a Juniper Networks device are configured by including statements in the configuration.
-A statement consists of a keyword, which is fixed text, and, optionally, an identifier.
-An identifier is an identifying name which you define, such as the name of an interface or a username, and which allows you and the CLI to discriminate among a collection of statements.
+You configure all properties of a Juniper Networks device by including statements in the configuration.
+A statement consists of a keyword, which is fixed text.
+You can also include an identifier in a statement.
+An identifier is an identifying name that you define, such as the name of an interface or a username, and that enables you and the CLI to discriminate among a collection of statements.

-For example, the following list shows the statements available at the top level of configuration mode:
+For example, the following list shows the statements available at the top level in configuration mode:

 user@host# set ?